andijcr/andijcr.github.io/content/posts/reducing_variadic_template_code_bloat_with_type_erasure.md

 The assembly shows the `print` function setting up an array of `carrier` objects on the stack (pointers/values and their corresponding printer function pointers) and then calling the `vprint` function.

-There is less complex template machinery going on directly within `printer_user` and `printer_user_multiple`, making it clearer what code is part of the formatting setup versus the actual printing logic within `vprint`.
+There is less template machinery going on directly within `printer_user` and `printer_user_multiple`, making it clearer what code is part of the formatting setup versus the actual printing logic within `vprint`.

 Also, across the codebase, we are avoiding the combinatorial explosion of function template instantiations needed to satisfy all the type sequences that we would require for our purely variadic format functions.

-In a way, this is an extensible and type-safe (at the point of `carrier` construction and `print_fn` dispatch) C++ reimplementation of the variadic mechanism used internally by functions like `printf` (though `printf` itself lacks compile-time type safety for its arguments).
+In a way, this is an extensible and type-safe C++ reimplementation of the variadic mechanism used internally by functions like `printf`.

-Finally, we can print any type by defining its printing function (`print_fn` overload), and the templated `carrier` constructor will pick it up automatically:
+Finally, we can print any type by defining its printing function, and the templated `carrier` constructor will pick it up automatically:

 ```c++
 struct our {